 Second, I am 100% function over appearance – I don’t care how things look as long as they are functional.
 To make the first version ready for regular use I had to adjust the original interface as they were not that intuitive and also create a login management function to separate users and their data.
 That was a decent investment that ensured user privacy.
 I did not change outputs or some of the key set up functions.

-While you tell people what you are giving them access to is a beta with limited features many expect a fully baked out tool before they try it and may getting frustrated you did not have features.
-It is interesting on how people look past the basic function and come up with advanced features.
+While you tell people what you are giving them access to is a beta with limited features many expect a fully baked-out tool before they try it and may getting frustrated you did not have features.
+It is interesting how people look past the basic function and come up with advanced features.
 This can be very helpful to set the direction of the tool but can also be a distraction.
 As most of these tools solved a specific problem the suggestions I received I may never had considered.
 This is exactly why you have to be patient and nurture the process and get actual users to try it as they often have insights you do not.

-However, you need to still expect them to want more features that it has especially if you have set any preliminary pricing as that is the value they will attribute to the pricing and not associate it to a final product.
+However, you need to expect them to want more features that it has especially if you have set any preliminary pricing as that is the value they will attribute to the pricing and not associate it to a final product.

 A note on features, in my keyword management tool we have added a lot of features asked by users and when we monitor use they never use the very feature they wanted.